Lady Bears win consolation singles crown and main draw doubles title.

-Former All-American and All-SEC selection Alison Ojeda enters her fourth season as a coach at Baylor.
+Former All-American and All-SEC selection Alison Ojeda enters her fifth season as a coach at Baylor.
 She was named the assistant coach of Baylor's women's tennis program on June 30, 2010, and was then promoted to associate head coach on July 13, 2012.

 Ojeda has made an immediate impact on the women's tennis program, helping develop players into elite competitors nationally.

 Last season, Ojeda helped the Lady Bears win both titles in the Big 12 regular season and at the conference championship for the second time in her career.
 BU finished with a 26-7 overall record and ended the season ranked No. 14 in the country.
 For third time in Ojeda's four years, the Lady Bears advanced to the NCAA round of 16.
 Baylor was once again dominant in Big 12 play under Ojeda's watch, tallying the first undefeated (9-0) league season since 2010.
 Individually, Ojeda mentored freshman Blair Shankle to a breakout season as she led the team with 24 victories.
 She also guided returning All-American Ema Burgic to Most Outstanding Player honors at the Big 12 Championship.
 Shankle went on with partner Victoria Kisialeva to earn All-America doubles honors by advancing to the NCAA Doubles Championship quarterfinals.